stonecoldpat/anonymousvoting/README.md

 To Fix:
 * We have changed the code since the Economist Challenge... and the unit testing still needs updated.
 * GUI was changed during the Economist Challenge (my old and very reliable gui was too geeky/ugly!).
 It should WORK fine!
 But bugs might exist...
 Ideally would like to revamp GUI from scratch.
 Are you a designer?
-Get in touch!
+Get in in touch!

 This project demonstrates the current limitation of cryptographic protocols on the Ethereum network.

-So... we need to think of how Ethereum can better natively support cryptography... to avoid the limits we reached.
+We need to think of how Ethereum can better natively support cryptography... to avoid the limits we reached.

-Until then - please play with this code!
-Do what you want!
-Completely open-source :)
+I release this code under the MIT license https://choosealicense.com/licenses/mit/

 p.s.
 If you find any bugs in our code - then fix it and provide a pull request :) ... or at least tell me about them... patrick.mccorry@ncl.ac.uk